-First Things First is devoting considerable effort and funds to strategies in the health area, and clear models of practice are emerging.
-It is important that First Things First learn more about its work in health.
-Here the panel clusters a number of activities in two recommendations.
+First Things First is devoting considerable effort (and funds) to strategies in the health area, and clear models of practice are emerging.
+It is important that First Things First learn more about its work in health; here the panel clusters a number of activities in two recommendations.

-Recommendation EV-7: Use the integrated database to obtain information on the types of services First Things First is providing across the regions in the four major health strategies to answer the question:
+Recommendation EV-7: Use the integrated database to obtain information on the types of services First Things First is providing across the regions in the four major health strategies to answer this question: